jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part1.md

 The process outlined above is what GIS analysts refer to as a **workflow**.

-**Workflow - a planned, multistep sequence that combines data and operations to solve answer a question.**
+**Workflow - a planned, multi-step sequence that combines data and operations to solve answer a question.**

 In this case, the workflow for determining how many wells are within 50 miles of Colorado Springs looked like this: